 6. Friday Afternoon Fraud:

-It is one of the most conveyancing scams.
+It is one of the most conveyancing law firm cyber threats.
 As the name says Afternoon Fraud, the scammers take advantage of the busy day, where more transactions take place before the weekend.

 This scam looks quite genuine.
 The scammer sends the payment request via email from their normal supplier, for the services rendered.
 However, the person ends up transferring the amount as it looks genuine.